Subspace

 Safety, consent & law

-Subspace itself is legal and is a sought-after part of consensual play, but it carries genuine psychological risk (which is why this entry is flagged for it.
+Subspace itself is legal and is a sought-after part of consensual play, but it carries genuine psychological risk, which is why this entry is flagged for it.
 A person deep in subspace may not register pain or distress accurately and is generally considered unable to give fresh consent mid-scene, so limits and signals must be negotiated beforehand.
-The comedown afterward) subdrop, with low mood, tearfulness, or fatigue lasting hours to days: is buffered by attentive aftercare.
+The comedown afterward, called subdrop, can bring low mood, tearfulness, or fatigue lasting hours to days, and is buffered by attentive aftercare.
 Responsible partners treat the impaired, suggestible nature of the state as a reason for heightened vigilance, not reduced.

 - Subdrop58/100Sensation & PainThe emotional and physical low (sadness, fatigue, irritability) that some people, usually submissives, feel in the hours or days after an intense BDSM scene as heightened arousal subsides.58